neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 - Initially walproposer can just stop working while it observers joint configuration.
   Such window would be typically very short anyway.

+To rollout smoothly, both walproposer and safekeeper should have flag `configurations_enabled`; when set to false, they would work as currently, i.e. walproposer is able to commit on whatever safekeeper set it is provided.
+Until all timelines are managed by storcon we'd need to use current script to migrate and update/drop entries in the storage_controller database if it has any.

+Safekeepers would need to be able to talk both current and new protocol version with compute to reduce number of computes restarted in prod once v2 protocol is deployed (though before completely switching we'd need to force this).

+Let's have the following rollout order:
+- storage_controller becomes aware of safekeepers;
+- storage_controller gets timeline creation for new timelines and deletion requests, but doesn't manage all timelines yet.
+Migration can be tested on these new timelines.
-TimelineCreateRequest should get optional safekeepers field with safekeepers chosen by cplane.
+  To keep control plane and storage_controller databases in sync while control plane still chooses the safekeepers initially (until all timelines are imported it can choose better), `TimelineCreateRequest` can get optional safekeepers field with safekeepers chosen by cplane.
+- Then we can import all existing timelines from control plane to storage_controller and gradually enable configurations region by region.

-rough order:
+Very rough implementation order:
-- add sk infra, but not enforce confs
-- change proto
-- add wp proto, but not enforce confs
-- implement storconn.
-It will be used and tested by neon_local.
+- Add concept of configurations to safekeepers (including control file), implement v3 protocol.
+- Implement walproposer changes, including protocol.
+- Implement storconn part.
+Use it in neon_local (and pytest).
+- Make cplane store safekeepers per timeline instead of per tenant.
-- implement cplane/storcon integration.
+- Implement cplane/storcon integration.
 Route branch creation/deletion
   through storcon.
-Then we can test migration of these branches, hm.
+Then we can test migration of new branches.
-  In principle sk choice from cplane can be removed at this point.
-  However, that would be bad because before import 1) storconn doesn't know about existing project so can't colocate tenants
-  2) neither it knows about capacity.
-So we could instead allow to set sk set in the branch creation request.
-  These cplane -> storconn calls should be under feature flag; rollback is safe.
-- finally import existing branches.
-Then we can drop cplane sk selection code. also only at this point wp will always use generations and so we can drop 'tli creation on connect'.
+- Finally import existing branches.
+Then we can drop cplane safekeeper selection code.
+Gradually enable configurations at computes and safekeepers.
+Before that, all computes must talk only v3 protocol version.

 ## Integration with evicted timelines

+Currently, `pull_timeline` doesn't work correctly with evicted timelines because copy would point to original partial file.
+To fix let's just do s3 copy of the file.
+It is a bit stupid as generally unnecessary work, but it makes sense to implement proper migration before doing smarter timeline archival.

 ## Possible optimizations

-`AcceptorRefusal` separate message

-Preserving connections (not needed)

-multiple joint consensus (not needed)
+Algorithm suggested above forces walproposer re-election (technically restart) and thus reconnection to safekeepers; essentially we treat generation as part of term and don't allow leader to survive configuration change.
+It is possible to optimize this, but this is untrivial and I don't think needed.
+Reconnection is very fast and it is much more important to avoid compute restart than millisecond order of write stall.

+Multiple joint consensus: algorithm above rejects attempt to change membership while another attempt is in progress.
+It is possible to overlay them and AFAIK Aurora does this but similarly I don't think this is needed.

 ## Misc

-We should use Compute <-> safekeeper protocol change to include other (long yearned) modifications:
+We should use Compute <-> safekeeper protocol change to include another long yearned modifications: send data in network order to make arm work.
-- network order